10 Places to Get a Taste of County History 🛶 🥫

 Loch Sloy – aka Camp Picton or No. 31 Bombing and Gunnery School – was one of 151 British Commonwealth Air Training Plan (BCATP) schools established across Canada between 1940-1945.
 Recruits from allied forces around the globe gathered at Camp Picton for training, including flying sessions out over the lake, where they dropped ‘bombs’ filled with coloured powder in an attempt to hit white canvas targets.
 Today, Loch Sloy is a business park, with many of the base’s original barracks having been painstakingly restored.
 But part of the charm of the place is seeing the way some of it has been lost to the elements, with Dali-esque buildings slowly swaying their way to the ground.
 Occasional walking tours visit the museum, the mess hall, the parachute drying building and a few of the hangars.

-2018 is the 100th anniversary of The Regent Theatre, marking a century of providing entertainment to Picton residents as the “Monarch of Main Street.”
-The building was turned into a theatre by George Cook, a Greek immigrant who ran the theatre with his wife and daughters.
+For more than a century The Regent Theatre has provided entertainment to County residents as the “Monarch of Main Street.”
+The building was turned into a theatre in 1918 by George Cook, a Greek immigrant who ran the theatre with his wife and daughters.
 Over the years, it became an important stop on the vaudeville route, before becoming a venue for moving pictures.
-Back-of-house tours at 11am Friday and Saturday take visitors behind-the-scenes, into the projection room, Green Room and behind the famous red curtain.

 Naval Marine Archive: The Canadian Collection holds a quarter of a million maritime and nautical documents, books, images, charts, magazines, journals and ship plans, plus their databases provide comprehensive marine and nautical research capability.
 The Naval Marine Archive hosts art exhibits, in addition to their archive and collection of marine books, ship models and displays.